Abhiroop/HasTEE/design.md

 - We also need a restricted IO monad.
 One from which IO calls like the ones shown in the attack are not possible.

+1. average calculation of salaries; clients are threads and the server is the enclave that exposes only the average
+2. password checker